The Yelp Brand Guidelines were a collaboration with designer Andrew Yee. The PDF version can be found here.

 Objective: Create a poster campaign for a social cause.

 Solution: To encourage homeless youth to remain in school, this campaign was created for the National Association for the Education of Homeless Youth to support homeless kids and teens whose best chance at a bright future is through furthering their education.

 Class: Graphic Design 1 | Betty Lin

-Brief: Create a project based on the word Ethics.
+Objective: Create a project based on the word Ethics.